 Communion is something that I value personally.
-It is an ordinance until Jesus return.
-And it is also a sacrament in that it is important and significant.
+It is an ordinance until Jesus’ return.
+And it is also a sacrament in that it is essential and significant.
 However, we will see it also imparts grace to us.
-I encourage believers to practise communion at home with the family, and regularly during church services.
+I encourage believers to regularly practice communion at home with the family during church services.

 2. Communion and the New Covenant

 When the Lord instituted this act, it was just before His death and resurrection.

 Then He took the cup, and when He had given thanks He gave it to them, and they all drank from it.
 And He said to them, “This is My blood of the new covenant, which is shed for many.Mark 14:23-24

 Jesus says that the communion wine is related to the New Covenant that is about to start at His death.

 Paul received from Jesus what he passed onto the Corinthian church:

 For I received from the Lord that which I also delivered to you:1 Corinthians 11:23

 Communion is, therefore, something we should do when we gather.

 For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes.1 Corinthians 11:26